jasonlaubb/Matrix-AntiCheat/README.md

 (D): check if a player attack while sleeping

-(E): check if a player attack while using item
+(E): check if a player attack while using an item

 - BadEnchant

 (A): Non-vanilla enchantment level

-(B): Item shouldn't have tag
+(B): Item shouldn't have enchant

 - illegal Items